Continuing Education Activity

 Early presentation of hypomagnesemia includes nausea, vomiting, loss of appetite, fatigue, and weakness.
 Patients may complain of dysphagia, muscular weakness, and other symptoms, as described below.

 - Neuromuscular hyperexcitability (often the first clinical manifestation)

 - Tetany, including positive Trousseau and Chvostek signs, muscle spasms, and muscle cramps.
-It may occur in the absence of hypocalcemia and alkalosis and is thought to be due to the lowering of the threshold for nerve stimulation.
+Tetany may occur in the absence of hypocalcemia and alkalosis and is presumably due to lowering the threshold for nerve stimulation.